jevko/jevko-basic-highlighting-vscode/README.md

 ![screenshot of the bug](screenshot-bug.png)

-This is impossible to workaround, because TextMate grammars are line-oriented, while Jevko is not.
+This is impossible to workaround, because TextMate grammars used by Visual Studio Code for basic highlighting are line-oriented, while Jevko is not.

-However vscode allows more advanced extensions for semantic highlighting which have no such limitations.
+However Visual Studio Code allows more advanced extensions for semantic highlighting which have no such limitations.
 Once such an extension for Jevko is published, this one will be deprecated.

 ## Release Notes